archlinux/aur/README.md

 The following instructions are only relevant if you used the caddy AUR packages before the 0.9 release.
 `www-data` is used as the new default user and group, therefore it needs to be available on the system.
+The PKGBUILD's install script will create the user if it is not available.
-Run the following command to create the system user and group for www-data:
+In case this didn't work run the following command to create the system user and group for www-data:

 ```sh
 useradd --system --shell /usr/bin/nologin www-data